SovnSkyrim/Aldrnari/README.md

 [THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Skyrim install should look like after shredding or cleaning it manually.

+Skyrim got an update on the 11th of November, with free Creation Club content.
+We use this update for ease of installation, despite downgrading the .exe through Wabbajack and not using any Creation Club Content.
+This list does not require the Anniversary Edition Upgrade, if you have this version installed Wabbajack should still recognize your Skyrim installation; it will simply not use any Creation Club Content installed.

 ## Start Skyrim

 After you have done everything above and got a clean SSE installation ready, start the Launcher and open the _Options_ menu.